mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 #### 0:00

-I would like to explain a little more about the [word] *realization* [that] Dōgen Zenji uses very often here: *practice and realization*.
+I would like to explain a little more about the [word] “realization” [that] Dōgen Zenji uses very often here: “practice and realization.”
 I don't know how you understand what *realization* is.
 I think this is my problem, how to translate this term in English.
-Well, English always uses *realization*, but I don't know *how* you understand this [word].
+Well, English always uses “realization,” but I don't know *how* you understand this.

-But Dōgen uses three kinds of *satori*, enlightenment.
-One is *awareness* – *kaku*, “awakening.”
-Second is *satori* – usually “enlightenment.”
-Third is *shō*. [...] *Literally* it means “verification” or “proof.”
+Dōgen uses three [words in Japanese meaning] “enlightenment.”
+One is *kaku* (覚): “awareness,” “awakening.”
+The second is *satori* (悟り, or 悟あ in Chinese): usually “enlightenment.”
+The third is *shō* (證). [...] *Literally* it means “verification” or “proof.”
 Literally, okay?

-So three kinds of terms are often used by Dōgen, but in this case, *practice and realization* is the third one (*shō*). *Realization* is corresponding to the third one – “proof” or “verification,” literally translated.
-But I am still looking for the appropriate term in English; I don't know what kind of English [word] is best, so I have to explain a little bit about this one.
+This is also *shō*: [to certify], or to prove, or to verify, or to witness.
+So three terms are often used by Dōgen, but in this case, “realization” is corresponding to the third one – “proof” or “verification,” literally translated.
+But [...]
+I don't know what [English word] is best, so I have to explain a little bit about this one.

-[This enlightenment is] *shō* (證) in Japanese.
-Plainly speaking, *shō* literally means “proof” or “certification”; this is also *shō*.
-[To certify], or to prove, or to verify, or to witness. [...]
-Anyway, *shō*.

-The first one and second one, *kaku* (*awakening*) or *satori*, both are something experienced, something which you can experience through the six senses.
-But *shō*, translated as *realization*, is a little more than that which you can experience or you can awaken.
-So [it has] a little deeper meaning, rather than *kaku*, awakening, or *satori*, enlightenment.
+The first one and second one, *kaku* and *satori*, both are something which you can experience through the six senses.
+But *shō* translated as “realization” is a little more than that which you can experience or you can awaken [to].
+[It has] a little deeper meaning than *kaku*, “awakening,” or *satori*, “enlightenment.”

 So I don't know how to translate it, but maybe we can say *shō*, translated literally as *verification* or *witness*, means “actualizing the consummation of being.”
-Consummation [of being], [the] ultimate nature of being.
+[Or actualizing the] ultimate nature of being.

-So “consummation of being” – how can I say it – is a place where everything synchronizes with each other.
-Well, according to [what Buddha says], I think [whether] animate being or inanimate being, all [were] simultaneously enlightened when he attained enlightenment.
-Or, he said, “I and the heaven and earth [...] are the same and one root, where all living beings attain enlightenment simultaneously.”
-So that is a *consummation of being*.
+“Consummation of being” – how can I say it – is a place where everything synchronizes with each other.
+Well, according to [what Buddha said], I think [whether] animate being or inanimate beings, all [were] simultaneously enlightened when he attained enlightenment.
+He said, “I and heaven and earth [...] are the same and one root, where all living beings attain enlightenment simultaneously.”
+That is a *consummation of being*.
 Consummation of the ultimate nature of being is the same and one place where everything coexists in peace.

 Buddhist terminology uses very often *nyoze* or *jissō*. *Nyoze* means “thusness.” *Jissō* (実相) is also translated *thusness*, [or] “true reality.” *Jissō* is literally “true mark.” *True mark* means true reality.